classy-giraffe/easy-arch/README.md

 ### Introduction
 [easy-arch](https://github.com/classy-giraffe/easy-arch) is a **script** made in order to boostrap a basic **Arch Linux** environment with the following features:
-1. BTRFS snapshots
+1. BTRFS bootable snapshots from GRUB
 2. LUKS2 encryption
 3. [ZRAM](https://fedoraproject.org/wiki/Changes/SwapOnZRAM) as swap
 4. [systemd-oomd](https://fedoraproject.org/wiki/Changes/EnableSystemdOomd)
+5. Autodetect VMs and provide guest tools (if available)

 ### How does it work?
 1. Download an Arch Linux ISO from [here](https://archlinux.org/download/)
-2. Flash the ISO onto an [USB Flash Drive](https://wiki.archlinux.org/index.php/USB_flash_installation_medium).
+2. Flash the ISO onto an [USB Flash Drive](https://wiki.archlinux.org/index.php/USB_flash_installation_medium)
 3. Boot the live environment
 4. Set the keyboard layout by using `loadkeys <kblayout>`
 5. Connect to the internet